vermosen/RcppEigen-Lite/README.md

-# RcppEigen-Lite
+# RcppUtils
-a minimalist version of RcppEigen to be used in a C++ build tree with some unspecified Eigen dependency
+cross project tools to be used with Rcpp.